Term deposits are an ever-popular product, but does being popular make them a worthwhile investment in the present financial climate?

 Why do people invest in term deposits?

 One of the main reasons people invest in term deposits over other investment assets is for safety.
 Since the Banking Act 1945, deposits with authorised deposit-taking institutions (ADIs) have benefited from high levels of regulatory protection that minimise the risk of losses.
-This protection was greatly strengthened with the introduction of the government deposit guarantee in 2008, which made term deposits virtually risk-free.
+This protection was greatly strengthened with the introduction of the government deposit guarantee in 2008, which made term deposits virtually risk-free (up to $250,000).

 The popularity of term deposits skyrocketed following the start of the global financial crisis in mid-2007 when Australian investors fled equities for the safety of term deposits in their droves, as you can see in the graph below.